majek/puka/README.md

 --------------------

 Puka is a side project, written mostly to prove if it is possible to create a reasonable API on top of the AMQP protocol.
-It is not finished and may be abandoned at any time.

 I like it!
 Show me more!